How Neymar, Mbappe & Messi are finally thriving at PSG

 Verratti (averaging 83 passes per game) is given the responsibility to dictate the majority of play from a deeper position while Vitinha (52 passes per game) is often encouraged to push higher up the pitch and initiate combination play with the wing-backs and front three.

-This midfield dynamic has ensured that the front three are not disconnected from the rest of the team's build-up.
+This midfield dynamic has ensured the front three are not disconnected from the rest of the team's build-up.

 While PSG's wing-backs are allowed to get high up the pitch, Galtier also wants them to stay wide and focus on stretching the pitch to create space, rather than moving infield.